 The Secret To Keeping Fire Ants Away From Your Anna Property

 As a rule, anything with the word “fire” used to describe it is probably painful.
-It’s certainly the case with aggressive fire ants in Anna.
+It’s certainly the case with aggressive fire ants in Anna, TX.
 While many pest ants are more likely to run and hide than start a fight, fire ants are notoriously territorial and have no problem swarming you with a smattering of burning-hot stings.
 So, to avoid the pain and keep your home or business bug-free, here’s how to keep fire ants away from your Anna property.

 About Fire Ants